2024 Indian general election in Uttar Pradesh: Strategies and outcomes

 In this election, Samajwadi Party won the highest number of seats out of a total 80 seats of Lok Sabha in Uttar Pradesh.
-The party under Akhilesh Yadav relied upon Other Backward Castes and the PDA in order to make inroads amongst the non-Yadav OBC communities, it fielded large number of candidates from Kurmi caste as well as from the Maurya-Kushwaha community.
+The party under Akhilesh Yadav relied upon Other Backward Castes (OBC) and the PDA—Picchde (backward castes), Dalits, and Alpsankhyaks (minorities)—in order to make inroads amongst the non-Yadav OBC communities.
+It fielded a large number of candidates from Kurmi caste as well as from the Maurya-Kushwaha community.
 It also relied upon Dalit communities such as Pasis.
 Consequently, in the final result, OBC MPs outnumbered the Forward Caste MPs.
 Senior Kurmi leaders like Naresh Uttam Patel, Ram Prasad Chaudhary and Lalji Verma were victorious.
 The controversial MP Ajay Mishra Teni was defeated by Utkarsh Verma.
 In Jaunpur Lok Sabha constituency, SP's Babu Singh Kushwaha defeated BJP's Kripa Shankar Singh despite the backing of local strongman from Thakur community Dhananjay Singh.
+Despite this however, the National Democratic Alliance had a slightly greater vote share than the INDIA block with the Bharatiya Janata Party winning a plurality.